 More and more top Realtors® are turning to video to boost their business and position themselves as industry influencers.
 You’ll see how, by investing a little time (and not much overhead) in creating a well-structured webinar, you can instantly engage with your audience and turn them into lifelong clients, while you become the rising expert agent who makes real estate dreams come true.

 At its core, a webinar (web + seminar) is simply an online video broadcast event.
-There are more than a few reasons to consider adding webinars to your toolbox.
+But their purpose is multi-fold.

 Here’s how and why they work.

 - It establishes credibility.
 Who hosts webinars?
 Experts do!
 A webinar positions you as the expert with something valuable to share with your clients.